top of page

 John Mollison's Drawing of the F9F-5 Panther Flown by LT Royce Williams

 If you follow Ward Carroll’s YouTube channel, or John Mollison’s “Old Guys and Their Airplanes” website, you recognize Royce Williams’s name.
-If you haven’t heard of Royce Williams, but plan to attend the air show, you have an opportunity to meet a true American hero who as a young Naval Aviator distinguished himself during one of the most amazing and least known events in the history of Naval Aviation.
+If you haven’t heard of Royce Williams, but joined us at Pensacola Aviation Center, you had an opportunity to meet an American hero who as a young Naval Aviator distinguished himself during one of the most amazing and least known events in the history of Naval Aviation.

 On 18 November 1952, LT Royce Williams was a Navy F9F Panther pilot assigned to Fighter Squadron VF-781 aboard the aircraft carrier USS Oriskany, which was part of a task force operating off the east coast of North Korea in an area south of Vladivostok, Russia.
 When an NSA listening post radioed a warning that a flight of four Russian MiG’s was inbound toward the task force, the Oriskany launched four F9F Panthers to intercept the MiG’s.
 LT Williams was leading the flight’s second element of two Panthers.